osmandapp/docs/content/osmand/plugins/trip-recording.md

 ![Start recording in iOS](/assets/images/plugins/trip-recording/ios_widget_start2.png) ![Finish recording in iOS](/assets/images/plugins/trip-recording/ios_widget_finish1.png)

 >**NOTE**: When in progress, the REC widget is colored in red.
-With enabled online recording, the REC widget is colored in green.
+When in progress and with enabled online recording, the REC widget is colored in green.

 #### STOP RECORDING